absolute-community/absolute-masternode-tool/doc/config-connection-proxy.md

 This solution is designed for non-technical users who may have difficulty configuring their own JSON-RPC node, or for those who do not want to waste their time repeating what others have done before and have made publicly available :-)

-From the user's point of view, the solution is based on several JSON-RPC nodes made available by the Dash community to the users of the *Dash Masternode Tool* and *dashmnb* apps.
-At the time of writing, one of the nodes (actually three, accessed under one shared IP address) was managed by @chaeplin, a very well-known Dash Core developer, and the other three by myself (@Bertrand256).
+From the user's point of view, the solution is based on several JSON-RPC nodes made available by the Absolute community to the users of the *Absolute Masternode Tool* and *absolutemnb* apps.
+At the time of writing, one of the nodes (actually three, accessed under one shared IP address) was managed by @chaeplin, a very well-known Absolute Core developer, and the other three by myself (@Bertrand256).

 ## Technical information

 These nodes are based on the following components:
- * Dash daemon (*dashd*) processing JSON-RPC requests
+ * Absolute daemon (*absoluted*) processing JSON-RPC requests
  * *Nginx* web server, as a frontend serving SSL requests sent by the applications
- * A Lua script, as a broker between *nginx* and *dashd*
+ * A Lua script, as a broker between *nginx* and *absoluted*

-Configuration is based on ethereum-nginx-proxy, adapted to Dash requirements by @chaeplin: https://github.com/chaeplin/dash-ticker/tree/master/web/nginx
+Configuration is based on ethereum-nginx-proxy, adapted to Absolute requirements by @chaeplin: https://github.com/chaeplin/absolute-ticker/tree/master/web/nginx

 ## Configuration